 The UI has been designed to be accessible and not overly distracting.
 Senu’s vision eliminates the need for a persistent mini-map onscreen by highlighting objects of interest to focus on them in-game.
 Subtitle settings have options to describe which character speaks, and use a black underlay to contrast between text and lighting/environments.

 Bayek can use a horse or camel to travel across Egypt to save his poor feet.
 They can wear different clothing/costumes and even automatically travel to a custom waypoint if you’re travelling by road.
 It can be worth going for a stroll across the desert sometimes though, as Bayek can occasionally experience mirages.

-There may be no multiplayer, but players are able to “like” photos posted by other players.
+There may be no multiplayer, but players are able to “like” photos other players post.
 You can take photos through the Photo Mode and upload them to a geo-tagged location within the game.
 You can also instigate missions to avenge a player by killing the NPC’s who killed them, by inspecting their character’s body.
 These features provide a sense of community, while still feeling like your own game.
 It’s refreshing to have a less competitive multiplayer experience that instead focuses on creativity and avenging fallen parallel universe Bayek’s.

 Sneaking around restricted areas is seamless with the return of the ability to crouch from Assassin’s Creed: Unity.
 If an enemy detects you while in a restricted area, time slows down to provide an opportunity to silence them before they can sound the alarm.